Hastingleigh.com A Genealogy Website /One Place Study Contact e-mail

 [NK] James Albert Young (Click for Details)

 There are a few chaps with very little biographical detail, and if you can identify them or help to add to what is recorded here for these men, please contact the website.
-I would also like to add a Roll of Honour for World Ward Two, if you know the names of any villagers who served in the forces in WWII then please let me know.

-Several of the 'Family Connections' in the list of the men who served in WW1 & WW2.
+A few of the 'Family Connections' in the list of the men who served in WW1 & WW2.

 Harry Percy Burchett is the uncle of William Frank Hayward and Bertie George Hayward.
-Also the uncle of Albert William Norrington who was killed in WW2
+Also the uncle of Albert William Norrington who was killed in WW2.

 William Stanley Bushell is the brother of George Frank Bushell